Meet the Board

 Kari is the Program Director, Jewish Life at the William Davidson Foundation where she works with the foundation board and to determine and award grant support to organizations that preserve and enhance Jewish life in SE Michigan, the United States, and Israel.
 A proud graduate of University of Michigan, Kari is also an adjunct lecturer for the University of Michigan's School of Social Work and serves on the board of Clover Hill Park Cemetery.
 Kari lives in Michigan with her husband and two daughters.

-Sara Bloom, Co-Chair
+Sara Bloom, Immediate Past Chair

 Sara chairs the Board of the Hebrew Charter School Center and serves on the Board of Directors of The Steinhardt Foundation for Jewish Life and the Board of Trustees of the Areivim Philanthropic Group.
 From 2004 to 2008, she was a columnist for The New York Sun focusing on raising children in New York City.
 She’s appeared on CBS Morning News and FOX News, and lectured at local schools.
 She graduated magna cum laude from Columbia University.
 Sara lives in New York City with her family.

 Steven Boal is the CEO and Chairman of the Board of Directors of Matia Mobility, a manufacturer of robotic standing wheelchairs.
 Prior to Matia Mobility, Steven founded Quotient (NYSE:QUOT) in 1998 and served as its CEO and Chairman of the Board of Directors.
 Prior to founding Quotient, Steven served as VP of business development for Integral Development Corporation.
 Steven also previously was VP and head of global emerging markets derivative technology at J.P.
 Morgan.
 He is also the Founder and Chairman of electronic gift card company Cashstar (sold to Blackhawk).
 He has held board positions on the Oshman Family JCC, Gideon Hausner Jewish Day School, and Kehillah Jewish High School.
-Steven holds a B.A. from the State University of New York at Albany.

 Lauren is the Founder of Love + Chew Brands, a plant-based snack company based out of San Francisco.
 Before starting Love + Chew Brands, Lauren worked in renewable energy for companies such as Tesla and Stem for 6 years.
 She graduated from the University of California, San Diego.
 She currently sits on the Women’s Philanthropy Council for Jewish Nevada, and completed her Jewish conversion in 2018.
-She splits her time between Las Vegas and San Francisco with her husband and new baby.
+She splits her time between Las Vegas and San Francisco with her husband and baby.

 Jake Cohen is a cookbook author and nice Jewish boy from New York.
 A former food staffer at Saveur, food editor of Tasting Table and Time Out New York, and editorial director of the Feedfeed, Jake wrote his first book, Jew-ish, about his love of Jewish food and Shabbat.
 When he isn’t writing about food, he’s posting challah-braiding videos and recipes on his Instagram and TikTok (@jakecohen).